nfinit/databook/vax/vax-vms-setup.md

 as they will be disabled when setup is complete.

-The system will now begin setting up DECnet starting by asking for the SCSNODE name, which in this case is `HUDSON`.
+The system will now begin setting up DECnet starting by asking for the SCSNODE name, which in this case is `NASHUA`.
 SCSNODE names can be only six characters long.

-Setup then asks for an SCSSYSTEMID, which for HUDSON is `1064`.
+Setup then asks for an SCSSYSTEMID, which for NASHUA is `1064`.
 This is calculated from the formula `A * 1024 + N`, where A is the DECnet area and N is the DECnet node number.
-For HUDSON we have chosen area `1` and the last octet of the system's static IP address as the node number, `40`.
+For NASHUA we have chosen area `1` and the last octet of the system's static IP address as the node number, `40`.

 Finally, enter the system time zone information to complete the setup process.